-Almost twenty years of marriage and almost 12 years of motherhood has taught me that I’m only able to serve my family at my very best when I serve myself first.
+Almost twenty years of marriage and over 12 years of motherhood has taught me that I’m only able to serve my family at my very best when I serve myself first.
 Not in a self-seeking “everyone else get behind me” kind of way.
 But where I learn to love myself the way God loves me and the way I love them.

 Where I put myself on the schedule to ensure I’m eating when and what is best for my body.
 Where I slow down to pay attention to my health and stress levels and make the necessary adjustments before a health crisis shows up.